gene-git/Arch-mkpkg/README.md

 This is perhaps most useful for packages which statically link libraries, or when core build tools change and it's important to rebuild with the newer versions.
 Do we really need to rebuild a package when tool chain changes?
-Sometimes yes; as an example whenever there toolchain is updated, I always rebuild my kernel packages and test.
+Sometimes yes; as an example whenever the toolchain is updated, I always rebuild my kernel packages and test.

 Majority of packages are built against shared libraries which are usually less of a problem of course.